pyOpenSci/software-peer-review/how-to/author-guide.md

 methodology, you may be eligible for our [publication fast-track review](publication-fast-track).

 For packages without an associated journal publication, you can still submit to pyOpenSci at any time.
-Keep in mind that review feedback may result in significant improvements, including renaming, refactoring, and breaking changes to classes, methods, and functions — so submitting before finalising a software paper can help you avoid rework.
+Please keep in mind that review feedback may request significant improvements, including renaming, refactoring, and breaking changes to classes, methods, and functions.
+So, submitting to pyOpenSci before finalizing a software paper can help you avoid rework.

 :::{note}
 Many Python packages are published to PyPI in alpha/beta stages to attract early users and contributors and to make installation easier.
 Publishing to PyPI before review is acceptable and often beneficial for package development.